PHV08/Simple-Python-Bot/README.md

-# Discord Bot (Slash Commands)
+# Discord Bot

-A lightweight Discord bot built with `discord.py` using slash commands only.
+A lightweight Discord bot built with `discord.py`.
 Includes a small SQLite-backed economy system and is designed to be easy to extend.

 The project is intentionally kept in a single file for simplicity.